vaibhavb/vitraag/_posts/2022-10-12-Another-Trip-Around-The-Sun.md

 - books
 ---

 First of all, thank you for all the heart-warming blessings and regards on my birthday.
-Its touching to see your birthday notes, and when you do send me a note mention a line or two about what connects us.
+Its touching to see your birthday notes, and when you do send me a note mention a line or two about what makes it special.
 I would love to strengthen the bond which connects us.

 Several of my friends have started traditions by asking friends and family to share a memory, a moment, a quirky info clip or a touching deed.
 I would love to know from you about a common bond which connects us -- be it art, be it outdoors, be it geeky hobbies or be it love for mixology.